 Clearly, the maintenance of physical health and the control of other ailments is of fundamental importance when creating a dementia care plan.
 Aspects that should be considered in particular are those of pain management, continence, mobility and exercise, and maintaining a healthy diet and adequate hydration.

-Although memory loss is a typical symptom of dementia, every diagnosis is different and memory and cognitive function will be affected according to the type of dementia, the degree to which it has progressed and the particular area(s) of the brain that have been affected.
+Although memory loss is a typical symptom of Alzheimer's disease or other dementias, every diagnosis is different and memory and cognitive function will be effected according to the type of dementia, the degree to which it has progressed and the particular area(s) of the brain that have been affected.
 In addition to loss of memory, dementia may affect sight, speech, hearing, the use and understanding of language, judgement, problem solving, recognition, and muscle control.
-Incorporating an ongoing process of assessment of memory and cognitive abilities when creating a dementia care plan will enable the carer to adapt and tailor the level of care given in accordance with the changing needs and abilities of the person with dementia.
+Incorporating an ongoing process of assessment of memory and cognitive abilities when creating a dementia care plan will enable the carer to adapt and tailor the level of care given in accordance with the changing needs and abilities of the person with Alzheimer's disease or dementia.

 Our personality defines the way in which we approach and interpret life and the way in which others view and understand us.
 Getting to know, in depth, the personality of a person with dementia, looking both at the person they were before diagnosis and the person they are now, helps a carer to be ‘on the same wavelength’ and more attuned to the changing needs, attitudes, moods and behaviours of the individual.